MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 Over the last 3 years I have published 87 videos to YouTube.
 I like that.
 I love creating these and I can definitely see progress from my first videos to my latest ones.
 I still have a (very) long way to go but I'm ready to make videos for someone other than myself.
 At least I'm ready to try.

-I have a mantra for my video creation process. _"I want to create something that makes me proud."_ Whenever I'm in despair or feel pulled towards other motives (money, popularity, ego), I come back to this.
+I have a personal mantra for my video creation process. _"I want to create something that makes me proud."_ Whenever I'm in despair or feel pulled towards other motives (money, popularity, ego), I come back to this.
 It has helped me a great deal and motivated me to continue learning and producing even though I know most likely nobody will watch the hours of video I have created.

 I have enjoyed creating videos for myself.
 But creative work is to be shared.
 I'll never make a change in the world if nobody sees what I create.